 Prisons also do not have to make modifications that would result in "undue financial and administrative burdens."
-138 For example, in Onishea v.
-Hopper, the court found that hiring additional guards to prevent highrisk behavior (so that HIV-positive prisoners could participate in programs with the general population) would not be a "reasonable accommodation," because it would be too expensive, causing undue financial burden.
-139
+136 For example, in Onishea v.
+Hopper, the court found that hiring additional guards to prevent high-risk behavior (so that HIV-positive incarcerated people could participate in programs with the general population) would not be a "reasonable accommodation," because it would be too expensive, causing undue financial burden.
+137